It's almost Summer here in Perth and with that comes the added stress to those who suffer from excessive sweating.

 Anti-wrinkle Injections for Excessive Sweating

-Anti-wrinkle injections (using Botulinim toxin type A) is a simple and effective treatment for excessive sweating or hyperhidrosis.
+Anti-wrinkle injections is a simple and effective treatment for excessive sweating or hyperhidrosis.
 It involves the injection of small amounts of wrinkle relaxer into the dermis where the sweat glands are found.
-Here the Botulinim toxin works to inhibit the transmission of the nerve impulse that stimulates the sweat gland thus rendering the sweat gland ineffective.
+Here the anti-wrinkle injections work to inhibit the transmission of the nerve impulse that stimulates the sweat gland thus rendering the sweat gland ineffective.
 The end result of an inactive sweat gland?
 You guessed it, no more perspiration.

 What does the procedure involve?